Kristina01111000/Drws_site/README.md

 - See if i can automatically enroll people when they join
 - Think about colors to see if it can look less old fashioned, think about modern colors
 - Switch the video in course to growing holistically channel
-- Put personal +professional growth to nutrition in one anchor